redhat-cip/python-dciagent/README.rst

 Runtime Requirements
 --------------------

-The framework itself has no extraneous requirements, only the following:
+The framework itself tries to have as few dependencies as possible:

 * Python 3.6+
 * Argparse (part of the python stdlib starting with 3.x)
 * `Importlib metadata
   <https://docs.python.org/3/library/importlib.metadata.html>`_ (part of the
-  python stdlib as of 3.8)
+  python stdlib starting with 3.8)

-The library footprint is intentionally small to make this as portable as possible.
+* `DCI client libraries<https://pypi.org/project/dciclient/>`_ for interacting
+  with the DCI control server

 Development